 If, for some miraculous reason, forgiveness is stronger than the hate generated by karma, those who transgressed are freed from payment on the spot.
 Think of Jesus on the cross saying “forgive them for they do not know what they are doing”.
 No karma at all for JC.
 Pure Unconditional Love.
 So, yes, forgiveness is possible when deep emotional maturity, wisdom and non-attachment are present.
 Obviously, not very common though.

-But it takes two to tango.
 Forgiving oneself for our own transgressions is needed as well.
 Or else even if Jesus shows up and pat us on the back his forgiveness will be of no use and we will want to pay regardless of payment being demanded or not.
 So, it is possible to accrue and pay karma with oneself through extreme guilt.

 Extreme manifestations of false personality destroy opportunity for ourselves because extreme fear limits our actions and expressions in life.
 So, self-karma is created.
 Or paid, when false personality is neutralized and we live in Fearlessness and express our natural talents.

 Cause-and-effect is not the only law in existence.
 Accidents can happen.
 Not everything is fated in the sense that there would be no creativity and improvisation by Fate.
-So, the frivolous statement that when shit happens to someone that means they are paying karma might well be right, but more often than not it is just a frivolous statement with no foundation in understanding or awareness of the law being enacted.
+So, the frivolous statement that when shit happens to someone that means they are paying karma might well be right, but more often than not it is merely a frivolous statement with no foundation in understanding or awareness of the law being enacted.

 Processing and digesting the suffering of false personality while understanding karma for what it is is in itself the cause of future effects.
 Being conscious of the character of our choices and how misaligned they can be with our True Nature and the mechanism of their operation enables the liberation from self-undoing.
 Without being conscious we are stuck in the dark.
 The mind must be known.
-That is what being conscious mean.
+That is what being conscious means.
 Being conscious is the beginning of the end of the spiritual path.